 What really made us happy was that the fact that more than 35% of users use hardware wallets to keep their BTC safe, which is a very good practice.

-Here are the actual pools results:
+Here are the results of the actual pool:

 Trezor, if you don’t know, was the first Bitcoin hardware wallet in the market and they were also the first one to implement a passphrase feature on their devices.

 The passphrase feature secures your funds even if your device gets stolen.
 That is because they can’t break into your wallet, courtesy the passphrase.
 Here is a video that we made for you on Trezor’s passphrase feature.

 Also, hardware wallets like Trezor help you get rid of the headache of handling your private keys directly because with a hardware wallet you get your 12-word seeds keys which are pretty simple to handle.

 As well as forks like Bitcoin Cash, Bitcoin Gold and Ethereum Classic, they were fairly fast in providing support for these fork coins.
 There are certainly other benefits to using Trezor.
 Their third-party integrations are also broad, the details of which I have emphasized in this article.

 So, in short, using a hardware wallet like Trezor to keep your Bitcoin and other cryptos is the safest bet you should definitely play once because they are any day better than a desktop or mobile wallet.

 I know this will make you curious to know more about cryptocurrencies that Trezor supports, so without any further delay, here is the list.

 What Coin Does Trezor Support?